 Also, you can use this cleaning method for the following baby products: bouncer seats, high chairs, and more.

-Here are the essential items you’ll need for this cleaning tutorial:
+Here are the essential items you’ll need for this swing cleaning guide:

 - Bleach cleaner (or other appropriate product)